davidtheproX/VTT/README.md

 - Press and hold for continuous recording (releases when button is released)
 - Audio level is visualized in real-time
 - Recognized text appears in the input field and is automatically sent

+### Web Browser
+- Click the "B" button next to the PDF button to open the integrated browser
+- Navigate using standard browser controls
+- Keyboard shortcuts: Ctrl+L (address bar), F5 (reload), Alt+arrows (navigation)
+- Automatically uses the best available web backend for your platform

+### Data Visualization
+- Import CSV files through the CSV viewer
+- Create interactive charts from your data
+- Filter and analyze data with built-in tools
+- Export processed data and visualizations

+### PDF Generation
+- Generate PDFs using QML-based templates
+- Customize PDF content and formatting
+- View generated PDFs in the integrated viewer
+- No external dependencies required

 ### Custom Prompts
 - Select from built-in prompts via the dropdown